 Politically, Morales had an undeniable impact on the standard of living of indigenous groups in Bolivia.
 Their native languages were recognized by the constitution in order to provide the necessary educational opportunities for them, and they were granted basic human rights, from which they were once deprived.

-However, the recent election saw some critiques from the indigenous people concerning the lack of equality in the distribution of these basic rights, with the claim that some are benefiting more than others.
+However, the recent election saw some critiques from the indigenous people concerning the lack of equality in the distribution of these basic rights, with the claim that some are benefitting more than others.

 Chile is also having its share of protests, which started on Oct.
 18. An increase in the price of metro tickets in the capital led to the eruption of violent nationwide protests.
 The increase in prices for metro tickets was the tipping point for an unhappy population, discontent with low salaries and pensions and the high cost of education and health care.